 Download this photo to show your support for the parks on social media!
 [To download, right-click the image and choose "Save Picture As" or "Save Image As" (mac users also have the option of clicking and dragging the image)]

 NPCA staff work across the country to ensure national parks are preserved and protected for the enjoyment of all visitors and future generations.
 The 114th Congress – which will begin in January 2015 – has the opportunity to strengthen the National Park System and prepare it for its 100th anniversary in 2016.

-Here are five hot issues we expect Congress to consider soon.
+Here are four hot issues we expect Congress to consider soon.
 Please take a careful look and ask your senators and representative where they stand on these important national parks issues.

 - National Park Funding: Parks have faced significant budget cuts over the past few years – the operations budget for the Park Service has been cut by nearly $180 million in just four years.
 These cuts not only affect the visitor experience but also hinder wildlife protection and resource management work.
 While Congress complains that the national park system has an over $11 billion deferred maintenance backlog, they refuse to provide adequate funding to the National Park Service to address its operations and maintenance needs.
 Learn more about NPCA’s park funding work and take action to tell your members of Congress that parks deserve more funding!